vippsas/vipps-magento/docs/FAQ.md

 Vipps Landing page.
 If the transaction was successfully initiated by client, a new record with a quote ID and reserved order ID will be created in DB table `vipps_quote`.
 This can be helpful to find a status of a transaction.

-## How do I enable Vipps/MobilePay Payment for Klarna Checkout
+## How do I enable Vipps Payment for Klarna Checkout

-Select Vipps MobilePay from the list of external payment methods in the appropriate Klarna checkout settings section.
+Select Vipps from the list of external payment methods in the appropriate Klarna checkout settings section.

 ![Screenshot of Klarna checkout settings](images/klarna_checkout.png)